beehover/dependence_free_rl/docs/rl_algo_description.md

 gradients when the policy changes too much.
 The second incurs a KL-divergence regularization loss term to penalize policies from differing.
 In this project we implement both.

+PPO can be applied to either REINFORCE or actor-critic.
+The original [PPO paper](https://arxiv.org/abs/1707.06347) was proposed with a actor-critic architecture.
+Therefore we base our PPO algorithm on the actor-critic implementation as well.

 # Design